fima7/esr/README.md

 # Hashtable<K, V>
-Implementation of Hash table with separate chaining method without using any STL container classes.
+Implementation of Hash Table with separate chaining method without using any STL container classes.

 Hash table is implemented as a template class Hashtable&lt;K, V>.
 K is a type of key, V is a type of value.

 Hashtable&lt;K, V> structure is an array of buckets.
-A bucket is an object of LinkedList&lt;K V> class.
+A bucket is an object of LinkedList&lt;K, V> class.
 LinkedList&lt;K, V> is an implementation of singly linked list customized to store values with unique keys.

 ## Runing times
+_Provided for keys with fixed length._

 ### Runtime of Hash Table
 n is a number of elements in Hashtable